Faenre/foundry-M5/README.md

 * Adding blood potency bonus to discipline rolls by [MarkusOzgur]
 * Dicebox by [crcroberts]
 * Feedback and fixes by [eisenfuchs]
+* Edited to support Mage: the Ascension by Faenre#3434

 [Foundry Shield 9]: https://img.shields.io/badge/Foundry-9-informational
 [Foundry URL]: https://foundryvtt.com